Wing Commander (film)

 Wing Commander is a 1999 science fiction film loosely based on the video game series of the same name.
 It was directed by Chris Roberts, the creator of the game series, and stars Freddie Prinze Jr., Matthew Lillard, Saffron Burrows, Tchéky Karyo, Jürgen Prochnow, David Suchet, and David Warner.

 Principal photography took place in Luxembourg in 1998 and post-production was done in Austin, Texas.
-The film was released on March 12, 1999 to critical and commercial failure, grossing a little over $11 million.
-The film was the second on-screen collaboration with Lillard and Prinze Jr. after She's All That, who both later worked in the first two Scooby-Doo films and Summer Catch.
+The film was released on March 12, 1999, to critical and commercial failure, grossing just shy of $11.6 million.
+The film was the second on-screen collaboration with Lillard and Prinze Jr. after She's All That; both later worked in the first two Scooby-Doo films and Summer Catch.

 Plot

 In 2654, an interstellar war rages between the Terran Confederation and the Kilrathi Empire.
 The cat-like Kilrathi seek the complete eradication of the human race.

 A massive Kilrathi armada attacks Pegasus Station, a remote but vital Confederation base, and captures a navigation computer, through which it locates Earth.
 Admiral Geoffrey Tolwyn recalls the Terran fleet to defend Earth, but expects it to arrive two hours too late.
 Tolwyn orders Lieutenant Christopher Blair, whose father he knew from a previous conflict called the Pilgrim Wars, to carry orders to the carrier TCS Tiger Claw in the Vega Sector, under the command of Captain Jason Sansky, to fight a suicidal delaying action to buy the needed time.

 Lieutenants Blair and Todd Marshall are pilots fresh out of training, traveling aboard the small supply ship Diligent, commanded by Captain James Taggart, to their new posting aboard the Tiger Claw.
 En route, the ship is pulled into a gravity well and loses its navigation computer.
 While Taggart repairs it, Blair space-jumps them to safety, calculating the jump in under ten seconds.
 Taggart notes that Blair outperformed the computer.

 Along with the awkwardness of joining a new unit, and continual pranks that require discipline from his wing commander Lieutenant Commander Jeanette Deveraux, Blair fights the distrust of Commander Paul Gerald and his crewmate Lieutenant Ian St. John because of the drastic orders he brings from the Admiral, and because his mother was a "Pilgrim", a strain of humans who were the cause of the Pilgrim Wars.
 Pilgrims were the first human explorers and colonists and had developed the innate ability to navigate space by feel despite obstacles such as black holes.
 Marshall finds a kindred spirit in Lieutenant Rosie Forbes and falls in love with her, but she dies when her fighter is damaged after a battle with an advance group of Kilrathi vessels and crashes on the flight deck during landing as the result of friendly competition with Marshall.
 The incident enrages Deveraux and shakes Marshall's confidence.